meyerbw10/Social-Network-API/README.md

 ## Project Description

-For my 14th project I wanted to Create a working Social Network backend! are on display via Github, with clickable images as well as my resume in a clickable PDF file.
+For my 14th project I wanted to Create a working Social Network backend Where you can create Users and posts, add and update users as well as adding friends and comments onto posts (thoughts).
+My Projects are on display via Github, with clickable images as well as my resume in a clickable PDF file.

 ---